Anshul Garg Receives Amity Alumni Achiever Award for Outstanding Entrepreneurship at Reunion 2023 - www.lokmattimes.com

 Anshul Garg Receives Amity Alumni Achiever Award for Outstanding Entrepreneurship at Reunion 2023

-PNN New Delhi [India], August 5: In remarkable recognition of his exemplary achievements, Anshul Garg, an alumnus of the ...
+New Delhi (India), August 7: In remarkable recognition of his exemplary achievements, Mr. Anshul Garg, an alumnus of the ...

-New Delhi [India], August 5: In remarkable recognition of his exemplary achievements, Anshul Garg, an alumnus of the Amity Business School and Managing Director at Mohan Group of Companies, was conferred with the Amity Alumni Achiever Award for Outstanding Entrepreneurship at Reunion 2023, where Garg’s exceptional journey as an entrepreneur was celebrated and acknowledged by his alma mater, Amity University.
+New Delhi (India), August 7: In remarkable recognition of his exemplary achievements, Mr. Anshul Garg, an alumnus of the Amity Business School and Managing Director at Mohan Group of Companies, was conferred with the Amity Alumni Achiever Award for Outstanding Entrepreneurship at Reunion 2023, where Mr. Garg’s exceptional journey as an entrepreneur was celebrated and acknowledged by his alma mater, Amity University.

 This recent milestone follows his prestigious achievement wherein he was “Shortlisted for the 2nd Edition of Business Icons of India 2023”, showcasing his unwavering commitment to excellence and accomplishments.